 I would never recommend how far you travel away from a hospital with a child.
 That is most definitely a personal choice.
 Go with whatever you're comfortable with.
 After all, it's a vacation!
 It's all about fun, not stress.

 We always get health insurance when we travel out of country.
 It's a small financial investment, and if anything goes wrong, you are covered - even down to getting airlifted out of places without having a proper medical facility.
 There are many out there, but we always use World Nomads.

-Fill out below to see your quote for your upcoming trip!
+Click below to get a quote for your upcoming trip!